opencog/atomspace/opencog/persist/gearman/README.md

    completed, and the results returned, before that thread's loop is exited.

-3. `(dist-run-scm “scheme-code-returning-handle” “master-id-name”)`
+3. `(dist-eval “scheme-code” “worker-id-name”)`
-    - this makes a cogserver thread send a scheme code to run on slave, assuming the code returns a atom handle on completion.
-The master gets the handle uuid when slave finishes the processing and pushing the resulting atoms to postgres backing store
+    This sends the indicated block of scheme code to be evaluated on the indicated worker.

 == Implenetation status
 Currently working: